Your kidneys help maintain your overall health including cleaning waste and extra fluid from your blood. Your kidneys also:

 - Help make red blood cells

-One in nine Americans have kidney disease and millions more are at increased risk and do not know it.
-Chronic Kidney Disease or CKD refers to permanent damage to your kidneys that can get worse over time.
+Fifteen percent of Americans have kidney disease and ninety percent of those with kidney disease do not know they have it.
+Kidney disease is the ninth leading cause of death in the U.S. Chronic Kidney Disease or CKD refers to permanent damage to your kidneys that can get worse over time.
 If the damage is very bad, your kidneys may stop working and you will need dialysis or a kidney transplant in order to live.

 The most common causes of CKD are diabetes and high blood pressure.
 When these diseases are controlled by treatment, the associated kidney disease can often be prevented or slowed down.